← Day Zero

 Scope

-Only systems, accounts, and endpoints explicitly designated as in-scope by event organizers are authorized targets.
+Only systems, accounts, and endpoints explicitly designated as in-scope by Organizers are authorized targets.
 The scope will be communicated at event kickoff and posted in the event Discord channel.

 Any system, network, device, or account not explicitly listed as in-scope is strictly off-limits.
 This includes but is not limited to: venue infrastructure, other participants' personal devices, judge/mentor accounts, and production systems.